deepan/deepan.github.com/_posts/2013-07-09-unit-testing-coverage-obsession.md

 ---

 I have paired with a few who cannot resist not writing a unit test.
-They would insist writing test to cover every single line of code and wouldn't bother even if it is as dumb as an one-to-one property transformation from model to another<!--rm-->.
+They would insist writing test to cover every single line of code<!--rm--> and wouldn't bother even if it is as dumb as an one-to-one property transformation from model to another.
 I have always wondered, what would cause such a practise?
 Probably some kind of obsession on following unit testing just as a practice, without realizing the real benefit!